jacobdensford/jacobdensford.com/projects/new-trpg.md

 - Use all the dice
 - No math
-- No roll under mechanics
+- No roll under mechanics (generally, rolling higher should be better)
 - Options for both players and the GM rolling dice or just the players
 - OSR (Old-School Renaissance/Revival) compatible-ish<sup><a href="https://en.wikipedia.org/wiki/Old_School_Renaissance">1</a></sup> <sup><a href="https://www.youtube.com/watch?v=wRVJNkOObIU">2</a></sup>
 - NSR (New OSR or New Sworddream Renaissance) sensibilities, to an extent<sup><a href="https://boneboxchant.wordpress.com/2019/12/21/nsr/">3</a></sup> <sup><a href="https://newschoolrevolution.com/2020/01/19/what-is-the-nsr-part-1">4</a></sup> <sup><a href="https://newschoolrevolution.com/2022/05/04/the-new-new-school-revolution">5</a></sup> <sup><a href="https://boneboxchant.wordpress.com/2022/05/04/revisiting-the-nsr/">6</a></sup>